Iran fires at apparent Israeli attack drones near Isfahan air base and nuclear site

-DUBAI, United Arab Emirates (AP) — An apparent Israeli drone attack on Iran saw troops fire air defenses at a major air base and a nuclear site early Friday morning near the central city of Isfahan, an assault coming in retaliation for Tehran's unprecedented drone-and-missile assault on the country.
+DUBAI, United Arab Emirates (AP) — An apparent Israeli drone attack on Iran saw troops fire air defenses at a major air base and a nuclear site early Friday morning near the central city of Isfahan, an assault coming in retaliation for Tehran's unprecedented drone-and-missile assault on Israel.

-United States officials declined to comment as of early Friday, but American broadcast networks quoting unnamed U.S. officials said Israel carried out the attack.
-The New York Times quoted anonymous Israeli officials claiming the assault, which came on Iranian Supreme Leader Ayatollah Ali Khamenei's 85th birthday.
+The apparent attack came on Iranian Supreme Leader Ayatollah Ali Khamenei's 85th birthday.
 Israeli politicians also made comments hinting that the country had launched an attack.

 Air defense batteries fired in several provinces over reports of drones being in the air, state television reported.
 Iranian army commander Gen. Abdolrahim Mousavi said crews targeted several flying objects.